mattlima/mooog/README.md

 to the previous value.
 The delay stage can be suppressed by passing an array of three elements, in which case the envelope will be an ASR and the `s` value will be ignored.
-The release stage can be suppressed by passing an array of 2 elements, in which case the envelope will be an ADS envelope (useful if you're responding to user input or don't know the duration of the note.)
+The release stage can be suppressed by passing an array of 2 elements, in which case the envelope will be an ADS envelope (useful if you're responding to user input or the duration of the note cannot be predetermined.)
 - a: The final value of the parameter at the end of the attack stage. *Defaults to 1*
 - s: The value of the parameter at the end of the delay stage (or attack stage, if delay is omitted), to be held until the beginning of the release stage. *Defaults to 1*